 - A. Any inconsistencies between this Program and the Act must be resolved in accordance with the Act. - B. The policies of this Program may be achieved by diverse means, one of which is regulation.
-Other means authorized by the Act include, but are not limited to: acquisition of lands and/or easements by purchase or gift, incentive programs, and implementation of capital facility and/or nonstructural programs. - C. Protecting the shoreline environment is an essential statewide policy goal.
+Other means authorized by the Act include, but are not limited to: acquisition of lands and/or easements by purchase or gift, incentive programs, and implementation of capital facility and/or non-structural programs.
+Groups performing these types of restoration/protection activities in Thurston County are listed in Appendix C. - C. Protecting the shoreline environment is an essential statewide policy goal.
 Permitted and/or exempt development, actions taken prior to the Act's adoption, and/or unregulated activities can impair shoreline ecological processes and functions.
-This Program protects shoreline ecology from such impairments in the following ways:

-- 1. By using a process that identifies, inventories, and ensures meaningful understanding of current and potential ecological functions provided by shorelines. - 2.
+This Program protects shoreline ecology from such impairments in the following ways: - 1.
+By using a process that identifies, inventories, and ensures meaningful understanding of current and potential ecological functions provided by shorelines. - 2.
 By including policies and regulations that require mitigation of all adverse impacts in a manner that ensures no net loss of shoreline ecological functions.
 The required mitigation shall include avoidance, minimization, and compensation of impacts in accordance with the policies and regulations for mitigation sequencing.
-This Program and any future amendment hereto shall ensure no net loss of shoreline ecological functions and processes on a programmatic basis in accordance with the baseline functions present as of the date of adoption of this Program. - By including policies and regulations that ensure that the cumulative effect of exempt development will not cause a net loss of shoreline ecological functions, and by fairly allocating the burden of addressing such impacts among development opportunities. - 4.
+This Program and any future amendment hereto shall ensure no net loss of shoreline ecological functions and processes on a programmatic basis in accordance with the baseline functions present as of the date of adoption of this Program. - 3.
+By including policies and regulations that ensure that the cumulative effect of exempt development will not cause a net loss of shoreline ecological functions, and by fairly allocating the burden of addressing such impacts among development opportunities. - 4.
 By including regulations and regulatory incentives designed to protect shoreline ecological functions, and restore impaired ecological functions where such opportunities have been identified, consistent with the Shoreline Restoration Plan (Appendix C) developed by Thurston County. - D. Regulation of private property to implement Program goals, such as public access and protection of ecological functions and processes, must be consistent with all relevant constitutional and other legal limitations.
-These include, but are not limited to the protections afforded by the federal and state constitutions, and federal, state and local laws. - E. Regulatory or administrative actions contained herein must be implemented with consideration to the Public Trust Doctrine, regulatory takings, and other applicable legal principles as appropriate. - F. Regulatory provisions of this Program are limited to Shorelines of the State, whereas the planning functions of this Program may extend beyond the designated shoreline boundaries. - G. Consistent with the policy and use preferences of RCW 90.58.020, Thurston County should balance the various policy goals of this Program along with giving consideration to other relevant local, state, and federal regulatory and non-regulatory programs.
+These include, but are not limited to the protections afforded by the federal and state constitutions, and federal, state and local laws. - E. Regulatory or administrative actions contained herein must be implemented with consideration to the Public Trust Doctrine, regulatory takings, and other applicable legal principles as appropriate. - F. Regulatory provisions of this Program are limited to Shorelines of the State, shorelines of statewide significance, and associated shorelands and their buffers, whereas the planning functions of this Program may extend beyond the designated shoreline boundaries.